Annual Review of Competence Progression (ARCP)

 As a doctor in a specialty training programme revalidation is reasonably straightforward for you.
 Your ‘responsible officer’ will make a revalidation recommendation to the GMC periodically and will base this recommendation on your participation in the Annual Review of Competence Progression (ARCP) process.
 This does mean that you need to be engaged in, and meet the assessments and curriculum requirements of your training programme.

-If you have any queries regarding revalidation please direct them to the Health Education North Central and East London.
+For further information, or if you have any queries regarding revalidation please direct them to the Health Education North Central and East London via the PGMDE Support Portal.

 Evidence of training in Safeguarding Children and Vulnerable Adults is now a requirement for ARCP.
 This can be done through e-learning.
 Follow the links below for further details, and to complete the e-learning.
-Please ensure you upload the evidence to your e-Portfolio.
+Please ensure you upload the evidence to LLP.

 Safeguarding Children (click here)